ADHD & the Intersection of

 Week 4 – Spoon Theory & Energy Use

-Week 5 – Rejection Sensitivity Dysphoria (RSD)
+Week 5 – Rejection Sensitivity Dysphoria (RSD) & Describing Emotions

-Week 9 – Relationships & Communication
+Week 9 – ADHD Communication, Relationships & Dialectics

-Week 11 – Balancing Self-Acceptance and Change
+Week 11 – Balancing Self-Acceptance & Change

 Week 12 – Reflection & Closing